OVERVIEW

 - Anti-inflammatory [Bosworth2018]

 - Anti-cancer.
 [Bosworth2018] presents a case study of a patient having Chronic Lymphocytic Leukemia (CLL) who benefits from a ketogenic diet.
 [AlHilli2023 🕮 ] notes that a ketogenic diet benefits some kinds of cancer, but is counter-productive in a mouse model of ovarian cancer.
-While many forms of cancer fit the hypothesis proposed by Otto Warburg that cancer cells are not capable of mitochondrial respiration and therefore rely on anaerobic fermentation, and therefore are succeptible to a ketogenic diet that inhibits anaerobic fermentation, some cancers, including epithelial ovarian cancer, are exceptions to this rule and are capable of oxidative phosphorylation [Matassa2016 🕮 ]
+While many forms of cancer fit the hypothesis proposed by Otto Warburg that cancer cells are not capable of mitochondrial respiration and therefore rely on anaerobic fermentation, and therefore are susceptible to a ketogenic diet that inhibits anaerobic fermentation, some cancers, including epithelial ovarian cancer, are exceptions to this rule and are capable of oxidative phosphorylation [Matassa2016 🕮 ]

-- Treatment of intractible seizure activity [Bosworth2018]
+- Treatment of intractable seizure activity

 - Improved brain function [Bosworth2018]